sambmillennium/speedtest-thing/README.md

 # speedtest-thing

 Run speedtest.py on remote device and save results to a logfile in the directory this script is located.
-The goal is to eventually implement functionality to create graphs based on repeated speedtests on the same node etc. Could be useful for central log of speedtests throughout a network.
+The goal is to eventually implement functionality to create graphs based on repeated speedtests on the same node etc (still working on this at the moment).
+Currently the script creates an entry with the hostname, timestamp, download and upload speed (see example log file below).

 This requires the following in order to work: